Japan199/Java_Preparation/README.md

-# Infosys Senior Java Developer Interview Handbook
+# Java Developer Interview Handbook

 This repository is a practical interview-preparation guide for a **Java Senior Developer – Java, Spring Boot, and Microservices** role, tailored to approximately **4 years 8 months of experience**.